HighStakesSwitzerland/docs/docs/delegating/migaloo.md

 ## 🏁 How to Stake

-1. Open the <a href="https://wallet.keplr.app/chains/migaloo" target="_blank" rel="noopener noreferrer">Keplr app</a>, select the chain and click on the **Stake** button.

-2. Search for **High Stakes** in the list of validators and click on **Manage**.
-A new window will appear.

-3. Click on **Delegate** and enter the amount you want to delegate.
-Confirm by clicking on **Delegate** again.
+Migaloo is supported by
+<a href="https://restake.app/migaloo/migaloovaloper1qvqqflpzkkakzwdkm2dx6f25sxnknuga4f90qp" target="_blank" rel="noopener noreferrer">restake.app</a>.

 🚨 Always keep some coins to pay fees with.
 Never stake your entire wallet amount.
 Without money for fees, you can’t make any transactions!

 🎉 Congratulations, you’ve just delegated MGL!